shuiruge/arxiv-suggestion/README.md

 Suppose you want to read the newest 3 papers in category "gr-qc", you shall set `search_query` as `cat:gr-qc`, demanded by arXiv API, `start` as `0`, and `max_results` as `3`.
 That is, `axs.read_arxiv('cat:gr-qc', 0, 3)`.
 Then, papers are shown one by one.
 In the end of each paper, you are to asked to label it as interesting or not, or just passing it.
-So,
+So, (In you terminal, the followings are to be shown one by one.)

 ```python